This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 San Fran is one of those cities that never gets old, no matter how many times you visit.

 There’s always a neighbourhood you haven’t explored yet, or a scenic spot that you didn’t go to last time, or an activity that you missed on your last visit.
-I’ve just completed my third trip to San Francisco, and there were still plenty of activities for me to occupy my time.
+I’ve had three trips to San Francisco, and there were still plenty of activities for me to do every time I revisited the city.

 Where we stayed: